Ali-Gate/individual-formative-assignment-1/README.md

 ### **Content:**

-**Header:**
+- Header:

     -  Features logo company name and navigation bar

-- Attractive design to engage user
 - Hero  section: featuring a motivational sentence and image to further engage and give meaning to the content.

  - Intro section: presents the key concepts to the viewer in a clear, visually appealing manner using banners with background faded images, cards and visual aids to structure the content.